Things to Do in Kumamoto Prefecture: Top Tourist Destinations

 Visitors can explore the cave and see where Musashi wrote The Book of Five Rings, a famous treatise on strategy and martial arts.

-The cave also features several artifacts related to Musashi, including his sword and calligraphy.
+The cave also features several artefacts related to Musashi, including his sword and calligraphy.

 Kato Kiyomasa’s Legacy